Civilian casualties during Operation Allied Force: Cluster bombing of Niš

 On May 7, 1999, cluster munitions were dropped on Niš.
 Human Rights Watch recorded 14 civilians killed whereas Serbian sources reported 16 civilians killed.

 Chinese embassy bombing

 A salvo of US JDAM GPS-guided bombs struck the embassy of the People's Republic of China in Belgrade, killing three Chinese diplomats and injuring 20 others.
-CIA director George Tenet later admitted in congressional testimony that the CIA had organised the strike and that it was the only strike of the campaign organised by his agency, though he still claimed it was accidental.
-China has never accepted the US explanation for the incident.
+The American government said the bombing was accidental while the Chinese government said it was deliberate.
+In August, the U.S. paid the $4.5 million to the families of the three diplomats.

 May 14, 1999: Bombing of Koriša

 Starting before midnight and lasting into the morning hours of May 14, 1999, NATO planes bombed the village of Koriša in Kosovo, where Albanian peasants were seeking refuge in a convoy.
 Sources vary between 77 and 87 killed.
 Survivors of the attack claimed that they had been set up by the Yugoslav police, who led them to the supply depot which was bombed that night.
 The Yugoslav police had led the refugees to the depot promising them refuge and passage to Albania, although the survivors claimed that the police asked for money and made threats before escorting them.
 After the bombing of Koriša, Yugoslav troops took TV crews to the scene shortly after the bombing.
 The Yugoslav government insisted that NATO had targeted civilians.